Logo

 The SQ Programme has been developed in line with established research.
 This shows us that in order to truly influence safety culture and improve safety, four core components must be addressed: the environment (the physical aspects of the workplace), the practices (policies, procedures, training etc), and the person (attitudes, skills, experience etc) - all guided by leadership (the way leaders influence and guide safety culture).

-The SQ recipe is here to help organisations implement their own versions of the SQ Programme by aligning strategy, focusing on what matters most, and equipping people with the capability to do their work safely.
+The SQ recipe is here to help organisations implement their own versions of the SQ Programme by aligning strategy, focusing on what matters most, and equipping people with the capability to achieve Safety Citizenship.

 Safety Citizenship is achieved when safety within our organisation is fundamental to each role and a collective obligation.
 We are committed to continuous improvement and learning, pursuing growth by understanding and addressing our previous shortcomings.